irobertson/annotation-constraints/README.md

 }
 ```

-Next, create a text file named `META-INF/com.overstock.constraint.provider.constraint-providers` with the following line of text:
+Next, create a text file named [META-INF/com.overstock.constraint.provider.constraint-providers](https://github.com/overstock/annotation-constraints/blob/master/src/it/integration-source/src/main/resources/META-INF/com.overstock.constraint.provider.constraint-providers)
+with the following line of text:

 ```
  example.ApplicationPathProvider
 ```

 That's it.
-As long as these files are in the same compilation unit or on the classpath during compilation, the
+As long as these files are in the current compilation unit or on the classpath during compilation, the
 validation will occur at compile-time.

 ## Writing your own constraint meta-annotation